Menu

 Compatibility: J1772 model is universally compatible (adapter required for Teslas) | Power Output: 240V, 40 Amps | Special Features: Dual Charging Plugs, Portable and lightweight with a 16 ft cable

-The Lectron comes with dual charging plugs, making it easy to switch between standard and high-power outlets.
 Many folks appreciate its heavy-duty connector and weather-resistant build, but, it's worth mentioning that there are a few malfunctions mentioned online.

 Still, if you want a convenient way to keep your vehicle charged, this one is a solid choice.
+Plus, it comes with a one-year warranty.

-What to Consider When Buying an EV Charger
+What to consider when buying an EV charger

 Before you start shopping, the first step is making sure the charger will actually work with your vehicle.
 It sounds obvious, but it's an easy step to skip.